-The waste water of Wuhua incineration plant is not discharged hence no online monitoring for wastewater is needed.
+The waste water of Xishan incineration plant is not discharged hence no online monitoring for wastewater is needed.

-Sampling location for online monitoring of air emission is at the 32.5m from bottom of the 80-m stack of the incinerator following "Technical Specification on Continuous Monitoring System of Flue Gas Emission from Stationary Pollution Source" released by Ministry of Environmental Protection; stationary pollution source CEMS shall be installed at a representative location that allows reliable continuous monitoring of the flue gas emission from stationary pollution sources.
-Data sampling and controlling shall be implemented according to HJ/T212-2005 "Standards on the Data Transmission of Online Automatic Monitoring System of Pollution Source".
+Sampling location for online monitoring of air emission is in the middle of the 80-m stack of the incinerator, following "Technical Specification on Continuous Monitoring System of Flue Gas Emission from Stationary Pollution Source" released by Ministry of Environmental Protection; stationary pollution source CEMS shall be installed at a representative location that allows reliable continuous monitoring of the flue gas emission from stationary pollution sources.
+Data sampling and controlling shall be implemented according to

+HJ/T212-2005 "Standards on the Data Transmission of Online Automatic Monitoring System of Pollution Source".